JetForMe/SwiftUIDragAndDropExample/README.md

 #  SwiftUI Drag and Drop Example

+I’m trying to write an app that accepts image, movie, and audio data from other apps.
+I want it to accept files from the Finder (including folders), drops from Photos, etc. The only examples I find online accept any URL, and don’t work when the source is Photos.
+So I’ve been experimenting, only to find virtually everything crashes.

 This very basic example shows how to implement non-trivial Drag and Drop.
 It currently only shows that attempting to accept multiple drops from Photos crashes.